factor/factor/basis/compiler/cfg/loop-optimization/README.md

 may execute a moved integer calculation without adding a trap, memory access, or FP status change.
 No floating-point reassociation or exception reordering is claimed.
 Loops containing kill blocks, calls, allocation, GC-map instructions or ABI/boxing boundaries are rejected altogether.
+In addition, any CFG with `##tagged>integer` or `##unbox-any-c-ptr` is rejected before loop analysis.
+Representation selection may add boxing/GC later, so explicit loop effects alone cannot prove an encoded raw pointer remains valid.
+The whole-CFG seed guard also excludes fixnum bitcasts and unrelated pointer conversions; this is an intentional conservative limit, not a numeric-provenance inference.
 This deliberately forgoes hoisting in many existing loops, including mutable-local code lowered through calls.
 There is no alias analysis, load hoisting, induction rewriting, physical register constraint relaxation, or claim that every loop invariant is found.